- Karlyn Borysenko, Leadership Content Director

 Alicia’s love of data analysis started in the psychology labs at University of Massachusetts Amherst, where she graduated summa cum laude and worked with professors on clinical studies in ADHD while earning her B.A. in psychology and writing an honors thesis in social psychology.
 When not feverishly thinking about development excellence, Alicia dreams of hiking the national parks, starting goat farms in Sonoma CA, and horse trekking across Iceland.

-As the Custom Research Manager, Ashley brings her strong research and quantitative skills to support the diverse needs of the higher education market by providing solutions that will aid in their decision-making processes.
+As a Product Development Director, Ashley brings her strong research and quantitative skills to support the diverse needs of the higher education market by providing new solutions that will aid in their decision-making processes.
 Her previous research experience includes extensive primary and secondary research on social development indicators, including how gender, race, and socio-economic conditions impact higher education outcomes.
 Prior to joining Eduventures, Ashley served as the Assistant Project Manager at the Institute of Regional Development, where she was responsible for developing surveys, conducting in-depth quantitative analysis, and presenting results to clients.
 She earned her master’s degree in international affairs and political science from the University of Georgia and earned her bachelor’s degree in political science from Bridgewater State University, where she graduated with summa cum laude honors.

 Mark Rooney is a Senior Analyst and is responsible for employing a range of qualitative and quantitative research methodologies to assist institutions with their decision-making.
 Prior to Eduventures, Mark worked as a Senior Analyst at RKM Research and Communications, where he executed custom research projects for clients across dozens of industries.
 He has helped clients develop new brand identities, measure pricing effects, evaluate return on investments, identify growth opportunities, and maximize market share by identifying drivers of consideration and customer loyalty.
 For several long-term engagements, he participated extensively in qualitative data collection, deploying metaphor elicitation and other in-depth interview techniques to reveal consumers’ non-conscious associations with products, services, and ideas.
 Mark earned his B.A. in English from Vassar College.